Hy-Vee is Selling PATHWATER’s Reusable Bottled Water in an Effort to Help Shoppers Reduce Plastic Bottled Water Waste

 But that’s not all!

 We are a team of people who know clean drinking water should be available to everyone.
 We believe single-use beverage containers are one of the biggest offenders in the plastic pollution crisis.
-We know it is our duty to reduce waste on this planet, and we try to get out the word that reusability is always preferable to single-use.
+We know it is our duty to reduce plastic bottled water waste on this planet, and we try to get out the word that reusability is always preferable to single-use.

 Q: Why should I choose PATHWATER over the plastic bottle right next to it?